RascalTwo/Todo-Fullstack/README.md

 Combination of [![Frontend package.json version](https://img.shields.io/github/package-json/v/RascalTwo/Todo-Frontend?label=Frontend)][frontend] and [![Backend package.json version](https://img.shields.io/github/package-json/v/RascalTwo/Todo-Backend?label=Backend)][backend] as submodules for deployment purposes via [Docker][dockerfile].

 The [Frontend][frontend] is built, then the [Backend][backend], the assets are copied from the frontend to the backend, and finally the backend is started and serves the frontend assets along with the actual API.

+## How It's Made

+**Tech used:** HTML, CSS, JavaScript, TypeScript, Node.js, Express.js, Sequelize, Docker, Heroku, GitHub Actions, Material UI, Vite, React

+First is the Backend, which is a Node.js server with Express.js and Sequelize, written using the MVC architecture, fully usable via both the REST API and WebSocket API.

+Then is the Frontend, which is a React app built with Vite, using Material UI, using the Context API for state management.

+Both are written in Typescript, and managed via both Docker and GitHub Actions, being merged into a single deployment via this very repository.

+## Optimizations

+While the API is quite optimized - allowing for both usage of the traditional REST API & WebSocket API - the offline-list could be improved by transforming the Frontend into a PWA.

+## Lessons Learned

+While not my first time using any of these particular technologies, combining them all together with a multi-repo setup was a great experience.

 ## Docker